hmacher27/hmacher27/README.md

 ### Featured Project
 - **📊 [Data Science Portfolio](https://github.com/YOUR_USERNAME/YOUR_REPO_NAME)** — a collection of my data science projects

+### Current Projects

+- **📚 State of the Field Research Project** (Generative AI in the Wild) — researching how generative AI is reshaping religious education and evangelization, exploring both opportunities and risks for faith communities integrating AI tools into formation and outreach.

+### Goals

+- 🐙 Become more comfortable using GitHub to showcase and organize my projects
+- 📢 Improve how I communicate data and results — translating technical work into insights that make sense for different audiences

 ### Leadership & Involvement

 - 🦾 Member of **Enable ND**, helping build custom prosthetic hands for adult and pediatric patients around South Bend